cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 ### 10.1.
 Versioning
 All deliverables should be referenced with a git tag (f.ex. a version).
 This is done so that the code of a deliverable can be easily reviewed and for easy recreation.
+- Such as for milestone 4, add the `m4` tag.
+Here's an example for the [samromur-asr repo](https://github.com/cadia-lvl/samromur-asr/releases/tag/m4).

 ### 10.2.
 Python
 We suggest using `poetry` for dependency management, building and packaging.